aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/_index.md

 Explore [the plugin with source code examples of Aspose.Cells for Java features in comparison with POI](https://github.com/aspose-cells/Aspose.Cells-for-Java/releases/tag/Aspose.Cells_Java_for_Apache_POI_SS-v1.0.0).

-This plugin uses the evaluation version of Aspose.Cells.
+The plugin uses the evaluation version of Aspose.Cells.
 When you are happy with your evaluation, you can purchase a license from the [Aspose website](https://purchase.aspose.com/buy).
 To remove the evaluation message and feature limitations, you must apply a product license.
 After purchasing the product, you will receive a license file.
 Please follow the instructions in the ["Licensing and Subscription"](/cells/java/licensing/) article to do this.

 {{% /alert %}}